harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-06-23 Mon: Researched SnapshotX repositories and documentation.
+Checked these two repos: [sx-monorepo](https://github.com/snapshot-labs/sx-monorepo) and [sx-evm](https://github.com/snapshot-labs/sx-evm) to evaluate the possibility of deploying and configuring them on the Harmony side.
+It looks like some interface tweaking will be required, but overall, everything should work out of the box.

+---

 2025-06-20 Fri: Researched Aaron's project and souces.
 Tried to use and test on main cases: hyperliquid real-time position and price tracking, end-to-end strategy execution.
 Checked real-time price monitoring modules for Deribit, Aerodrome.

 2025-06-19 Thu: Researched portfolio manager app by Artem: testing cases for hedging impermanent loss using Hyperliquid perpetual futures and automating position management.
 Reviewing the code for potential integration into the delta hedge CLI.